Obama calls for calm after Zimmerman acquittal; protests held

 Zimmerman, who showed little reaction when the decision was read, was unshackled from a monitoring device he had been wearing while on bail.
 He previously only left home in a disguise and body armor, his lawyer said.

-His brother said he would remain out of public view for some time.
-Friends said the former neighborhood watch volunteer had recently spoken about the possibility of entering law school.
+His brother said he would remain out of public view for some time, but friends said the former neighborhood watch volunteer had recently spoken about the possibility of entering law school.

 The acquittal will weaken any wrongful death civil lawsuit that Martin’s family might bring.
 Zimmerman’s lead defense lawyer, Mark O‘Mara, predicted Zimmerman would seek and win immunity from a civil suit.

+“You said he’s not guilty, but why would you say he’s not guilty?” said 28-year-old Robyn Miller.
+“It’s crazy.”

+At rallies in Boston and New York, several hundred demonstrators expressed a similar sense of frustration.
+“I feel we don’t get justice when it’s needed,” said Kabrina Oliver, 18, a Boston high school student.

-Additional reporting by Irene Klotz in Sanford, Chris Francescani, Adrees Latif and Victoria Cavalieri in New York, Ross Kerber in Boston, Mark Felsenthal and Paul Simao in Washington; Writing by Paul Thomasch and Daniel Trotta; Editing by Xavier Briand and Stacey Joyce
+Additional reporting by Irene Klotz in Sanford, Chris Francescani in New York, Mark Felsenthal and Paul Simao in Washington; Writing by Paul Thomasch; Editing by Xavier Briand